bmac/data-binding-best-practices/README.md

   - Others
 - MVC, MVVM, MVP
 - Model
+  - Persisted state
 - View
+  - The DOM
 - ViewModel/Controller/$scope
+  - A place to store not persisted state
+  - computed state
+  - Usually works with the model
   - Yehuda Katz calls this a Presentation Model
 - why is
 - don't put logic im templates (ember does it right)